MystenLabs/narwhal/Docker/README.md

 #9 398.4 warning: compilation terminated.
 ```

-it is possible that the Docker engine is running out of memory and there is no capacity to properly
+it is possible that the Docker engine is running out of memory, and there is no capacity to properly
 compile the code.
-In this case please try to increase the available RAM at least to 2GB and retry.
+In this case please, increase the available RAM to at least 2GB and retry.

 ### 2. Mounts denied or cannot start service errors

-If you try to spin up the nodes via docker-compose and you come across errors such as `mounts denied`
+If you try to spin up the nodes via `docker-compose` and you come across errors such as `mounts denied`
-or `cannot start service` please make sure that you allow Docker to share your host's [Docker/validators](validators) folder
+or `cannot start service`, make sure that you allow Docker to share your host's [Docker/validators](validators) folder
 with the containers.
-If you are using Docker Desktop you can find more information of how to do
+If you are using Docker Desktop, you can find more information on how to do
 that here: [mac](https://docs.docker.com/desktop/mac/#file-sharing), [linux](https://docs.docker.com/desktop/linux/#file-sharing),
 [windows](https://docs.docker.com/desktop/windows/#file-sharing) .

-Also please check that you are not using the deprecated `devicemapper storage driver` which might also
+Also, check that you are not using the deprecated `devicemapper storage driver`, which might also
 cause you issues.
 See how to [migrate to an overlayfs driver](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) .
 More information about the deprecation can be found [here](https://docs.docker.com/engine/deprecated/#device-mapper-storage-driver)